demisto/content-docs/docs/integrations/pack-docs.md

 ### What should I do about the dependencies?
 When a dependency is required, that means that in order to use a certain pack, the user MUST install a different pack - a behavior we want to eliminate as much as possible.

-Sometimes the dependency is understandable.
-In this case Gmail depends on Phishing, but Phishing is a core pack and ships out of the box, so this causes no issue and mandatory can stay true:
+Sometimes the dependency is justified.
+In this case Gmail depends on Phishing.
+Phishing contains content that is absolutely needed for Gmail, so we can avoid creating duplicate content in both packs, and instead we will acknowledge this as a mandatory dependency.
+Due to the fact that Phishing contains such core elements, we've also decided to make Phishing a Core pack, which ships out-of-the-box, so this causes no issue and mandatory can stay true:
 ![image](https://user-images.githubusercontent.com/43602124/89119495-901aca80-d4b7-11ea-999e-100d8d58663e.png)

 In other cases the dependency must be fixed by us, manually.